-A liability for agency transfers subject to FASB ASC 958 has been established in the consolidated statements of financial position for the fair value of \$17,108,496 and \$15,606,037 at December 31, 2016 and 2015, respectively.
-All financial activity for the years ended December 31, 2016 and 2015, related to these assets is also segregated in the consolidated statements of activities and has been reclassified to the liability.
+A liability for agency transfers subject to FASB ASC 958 has been established in the consolidated statements of financial position for the fair value of \$19,334,706 and \$17,108,496 at December 31, 2017 and 2016, respectively.
+All financial activity for the years ended December 31, 2017 and 2016, related to these assets is also segregated from the consolidated statements of activities and has been reclassified to the liability.